vyomasystems-lab/challenges-avishekchoudhary/level3_design/readme_level3.md

-# Sequence Detector Design Verification
+# HEX Keypad generator and decoder Design Verification

 The verification environment is setup using [Vyoma's UpTickPro](https://vyomasystems.com) provided for the hackathon.
 *Make sure to include the Gitpod id in the screenshot*